 5. TAKE PICTURES

 This particular tip is for just in case something goes wrong.
 Send the photos with a written description to the landlord or property manager and ask them to sign off on it.
 Send one to yourself at the same time.

 If the landlord or property manager won’t sign off, the postmark on the envelope may help prove the date the apartment was cleaned.

-If you want to be extra sure that your apartment is clean enough before moving day, Maid 4 Cleaning Inc. offers some really wonderful and detailed services.
+If you want to be extra sure that your apartment is clean enough before moving day, Maid 4 Cleaning Inc. offers some really wonderful and detailed home cleaning services in Mississauga.
 Contact our team to get started before move out day and we will help you clean our your rental to surpass your landlord’s standards and ready for the next tenants.